 Trump Sixth Circuit judge Amul Thapar cast the deciding vote in May in a 2-1 decision in Fowler v.
-Benson that reversed a lower court ruling and authorized Michigan to automatically suspend the drivers’ licenses of poor people unable to pay traffic fines, without giving them a chance to prove their indigency and establish an alternative payment plan.
+Benson that reversed a lower court ruling and authorized Michigan to automatically suspend the drivers’ licenses of low-income people who are unable to pay traffic fines without giving them a chance to prove their indigence and establish an alternative payment plan.
 One report stated that Michigan is one of the five harshest states in the country in suspending drivers licenses over such unpaid fines, and the decision will harm 100,000 state residents.

 Adrian Fowler and Kitia Harris are both unmarried mothers in Michigan who live in poverty and were unable to pay the fines they received for traffic infractions.
 Under state law, their drivers’ licenses were automatically suspended when they did not pay the fines, and state courts refused to accept payment plans that each of them offered.
 Ms. Fowler had to turn down a better job because she was not able to drive to work, and both explained that their inability to drive will make it that much harder to pay their traffic fines.